nreinken/grammatik_der_handschriften/scripts/ReadMe.md

 # Table of contents

+- ***complexGraphemes.R*** --- tests if the letters in complex graphemes are more often joined and if they have different shapes
 - ***distinctivity.R*** --- tests if similar letter shapes occur in the same positions within a syllable
 - ***doubleConsonants.R*** --- tests if the parts of double consonants have the same shape or a different one
 - ***eShapeFunction.R*** --- tests if the e shapes correlate with certain e functions